marcelhekking/cookiecutter-drf/{{cookiecutter.project_slug}}/backend/README.md

 ### Setting up Nginx

-In production, the container starts a gunicorn server serving all Django requests.
-Nginx can then be configured to run as a proxy-server on your machine to forward all requests to this gunicorn server while serving the media- and staticfiles by its own.
-Example Nginx config:
+The container starts a gunicorn server downstreams serving all Django requests.
+Nginx can then be configured to run as a proxy-server on your machine to forward all requests to the gunicorn server while serving the media- and staticfiles by its own.
+Example Nginx config (this assumes that `omni.local` has been added to the hosts file on your machine):

 ```bash
 server {